European Health Insurance Card (EHIC)

 You can find out more at this link:

 Visiting EuropeYou can find advice about healthcare when visiting Europe at this link:

 There are things you can do before you go abroad to protect you and your family's health.
 Before travelling:

 - buy adequate travel insurance for your specific circumstances

-- check the NHS Choices website for information about healthcare in the country you are going to
+- check information about healthcare in the country you are going to

 - check online for the latest medical advice for travellers